-TaxBit, a Utah-based firm, is cryptocurrency tax software developed by industry-leading blockchain CPAs, software developers and cryptocurrency tax attorneys.
-This feature has given the platform an edge over most tax software products currently on the market, as it runs data through carefully analyzed tax codes to ensure the compliance of reports to existing rules.
+TaxBit, a Utah-based firm, is cryptocurrency tax software developed by industry-leading blockchain CPAs, software developers, and cryptocurrency tax attorneys.
+This feature has given the platform an edge over most tax software products currently on the market, as it runs data through carefully analyzed tax codes to ensure the compliance of tax reports to existing rules.

-The platform offers cryptocurrency tax automation software targeted for crypto users, exchanges, and merchants.
+The platform offers cryptocurrency tax automation software targeted at crypto users, exchanges, and merchants.
 TaxBit launched its consumer product in January 2019 and has since helped thousands of crypto users automate their taxes.
 TaxBit has a mission to enable widespread cryptocurrency adoption by automating the regulatory hurdle of tax compliance.
 Users can easily use TaxBit’s do-it-yourself platform to produce all of their required crypto tax forms in minutes.
 That’s why the company’s consumer product is often referred to as the “TurboTax of crypto”.

-In January 2020, the company announced a seed round of $5 million, with some of the industries’ biggest names participating, including Fintech venture firm, TTV Capital, Dragonfly Capital Partners, Collaborative Fund, Global Founders Capital, Table Management, Winklevoss Capital, Valar Ventures, Album VC, who previously led TaxBit’s pre-seed round, and more.
+In January 2020, the company announced a seed round of $5 million, with some of the industry’s biggest names participating, including Fintech venture firm, TTV Capital, Dragonfly Capital Partners, Collaborative Fund, Global Founders Capital, Table Management, Winklevoss Capital, Valar Ventures, Album VC, who previously led TaxBit’s pre-seed round, and more.